Toyota Corolla Common Problems and Solutions

 Problem:

-There is steam coming from the front of the car, and the temperature light is lit.
+Steam is coming from the front of the car, and the temperature warning light is on.

 Solution:

-The Corolla range has a well-known problem with the water pump, and the Verso’s is particularly prone to fail.
-If left untreated, it will cause a lot of damage to your engine, so browse our parts list for a replacement and get rid of the faulty one.
+The Corolla range has a common issue with the water pump, and the Verso’s is especially likely to fail.
+If it is not addressed, it can cause significant damage to your engine, so browse our parts list for a replacement and remove the faulty one.

 Difficulty level